fln/httprc/server/README.md

 Usage
 -----

-Server can be started in three modes:
+Server can be started in different security level modes.

+### Plain-text mode
-* **Plain-text mode**.
-Server is waiting for clients to connect using plain-text HTTP.
+In this mode server is waiting for clients to connect using plain-text HTTP.
 Clients must provide client identifier in the request url.
-* **SSL mode without client authentication**.
-Server is waiting for clients to connect using HTTPS and does not require client certificate.
-Clients must provide client identifier in the request url.
-* **SSL mode with client authentication**.
-Server is waiting for clients to connect using HTTPS, and only accepts the connection if client provides a valid certificate signed by the CA the server trusts.
-In this mode client certificate Common Name field is used as client identifier.

-Starting server in plain-text mode:
+Starting server in plain text mode requires no additional arguments:

 ```bash
 ./server
 ```

 In this mode clients should use backend URL `http://server.example.net:8989/httprc/{clientID}`.

+### HTTPS without client authentication

+Server is waiting for clients to connect using HTTPS and does not require client certificate.
+Clients must provide client identifier in the request url.

-Starting server in HTTPS **without** client authentication mode:
+To start server in HTTPS mode without client authentication server certificate and private key must be provided:

 ```bash
 ./server --server-cert ../ca/server.pem  --server-key ../ca/server.key
 ```
 In this mode clients should use backend URL `https://server.example.net:8989/httprc/{clientID}`.

-Starting server in HTTPS **with** client authentication mode:
+### HTTPS with client authentication mode

+Server is waiting for clients to connect using HTTPS, and only accepts the connection if client provides a valid certificate signed by the CA the server trusts.
+In this mode client certificate Common Name field is used as client identifier.

+To use client authentication server must be provided with CA certificate:

 ```bash
 ./server --client-ca ../ca/ca.pem  --server-cert ../ca/server.pem  --server-key ../ca/server.key
 ```

-In this mode clients can use either `https://server.example.net:8989/httprc/{clientID}` or `https://server.example.net:8989/httprc` as backend URL.
+In this mode clients are identified by the client certificate and can use backend URL without `clientID` part `https://server.example.net:8989/httprc`.

-Summary of available startup arguments:
+### Startup arguments summary

 | Argument                | Description                                                                               |
 |-------------------------|-------------------------------------------------------------------------------------------|